Blog

 For example, let's say you have a function that needs to perform several tasks in order.
 By using Step Functions, you can break these tasks down into separate functions and link them together, ensuring that each one completes before the next one starts.
 If one of the tasks fails, the entire workflow will fail, allowing you to easily identify and fix the problem when coupled with error handling logic like retries and dead queues.

 Another important capability of AWS Lambda is logging.
 AWS provides a logging service called CloudWatch that allows you to monitor and troubleshoot your Lambda functions.
-By logging important events and errors, you can gain insight into how your functions are performing and quickly identify any issues that may arise.
+By logging critical events and errors, you can gain insight into how your functions are performing and quickly identify any issues that may arise.

 In addition, debugging can be more challenging with serverless architectures, but Amazon has developed an AWS Toolkit that allows you to debug serverless code locally using debugging tools like breakpoints.
 No more complicated interfaces: you’ll be able to troubleshoot your code right from your IDE.

-Lastly, it's important to consider security when building serverless applications.
+Lastly, it's essential to consider security when building serverless applications.
 If you want to stay within the AWS ecosystem, you can use Cognito, which provides user authentication, authorisation, and user management for web and mobile apps.
 By integrating Cognito with your Lambda functions, you can encrypt and secure user data and ensure that only authorised users can access your application.

 Conclusion

-Iderisse Dom
+Iderisse

 Read the highlights of our blog